Marathon Oil: History

+In 1993, the company sold Findlay Airport to the City of Findlay.

 In 1998, Marathon and Ashland Global contributed their refining operations to Marathon Ashland Petroleum LLC (MAP), now Marathon Petroleum.

 In 2001, USX, the holding company that owned United States Steel and Marathon, spun off the steel business and, in 2002, USX renamed itself Marathon Oil Corporation.

 In 2003, Marathon sold its Canadian operations to Husky Energy.

 In 2003, the company sold its interest in the Yates Oil Field to Kinder Morgan for $225 million.

 In 2007, Marathon acquired Western Oil Sands for $6.6 billion and gained ownership of its 20% stake in the Athabasca oil sands in northern Alberta, Canada and other assets in the midwestern United States.

+In 2009, an investigation of the company by the United States Securities and Exchange Commission for payments made to Teodoro Obiang Nguema Mbasogo, the president of Equatorial Guinea was completed; no action was recommended.

 In 2011, Marathon completed the corporate spin-off of Marathon Petroleum, distributing a 100% interest to its shareholders.

 In June 2013, Marathon sold its Angolan oil and gas field to Sinopec for $1.52 billion.

 In September 2013, Marathon sold a 10% stake in an oil and gas field offshore Angola for $590 million to Sonangol Group.

 In October 2014, the company sold its business in Norway to Det Norske Oljeselskap ASA for $2.1 billion.

 In 2017, it sold its interests in the Athabasca oil sands for $2.5 billion and acquired assets in the Permian Basin for $1.2 billion.

 In March 2018, it sold its assets in Libya for $450 million to TotalEnergies SE.

 In December 2022, the company acquired assets in the Eagle Ford from Ensign Natural Resources for $3.0 billion in cash.